MicrosoftDocs/ATADocs/ATPDocs/classic-uninstall-sensor.md

 1. From the Windows **Start** menu, select **Settings** > **Control Panel** > **Add/ Remove Programs**.
 1. Select the sensor installation, select **Uninstall**, and follow the instructions to remove the sensor.

+> [!IMPORTANT]
+> We recommend removing the sensor from the domain controller before demoting the domain controller.

 ## Remove an orphaned sensor

 This scenario can occur when a domain controller was deleted without first uninstalling the sensor, and the sensor still appears in the [!INCLUDE [Product short](includes/product-short.md)] portal.